 The writer supports these arguments by describing a deal in which a company he represented sold for many times more than the industry’s average price per earnings.
 In this example, the writer’s firm found a highly motivated “strategic buyer” and leveraging their unique interests in his client to drive up the price.

 In the second article above, the writer opens by quoting Warren Buffett, “If business schools could offer just one course…[it] should be encouraging students to learn the boring, but critically important, the discipline of business valuation.”
 This writer, an experienced attorney, and financial planner supports Mr. Buffet’s statement in the context of the student being the owner of a privately held business.

 The writer contends that an owner will inevitably face the question of their business value someday.
 This could be for a sale, death and estate taxes, or any number of opportunities and potential threats.
 Therefore, an owner applies sound judgment gaining an understanding of basic valuation principles and how they apply to the owner’s specific business.
 This, of course, is delivered to the owner by a professionally prepared valuation.

-These opposing views leave us with the question of: How do you assess the value of a business valuation?
+These opposing views on business appraisal leave us with this question: How do you assess the value of a business valuation?

 At the heart of any valuation is the question of risk.
 A business appraisal seeks to measure in dollars the risk and reward of investment.
 An owner should also apply the same principle to investing in a business valuation.
 What are the risks and rewards of an investment in understanding your business value and the fundamentals behind that value?

-That is a question that can only be answered by each business owner, but here is some food for thought.
+That is a question that can only a business owner can answer, but here is some food for thought.

 Risk Tolerance 1: